dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 ### Valid identifiers and names

-When the description of a node specifies that a string must be a valid identifier or name, it means the string must fulfill the following requirements:
+When the description of a node specifies that a string must be a valid identifier or a valid name, it means the string must fulfill the following requirements:

 1. It must contain printable characters or white spaces only.
 Annex A defines which characters are valid printable characters, and which are valid white spaces.
 2. It must contain at least one printable character, meaning it cannot be empty or made only of a sequence of white spaces.